AllenCellModeling/pytorch_fnet/README.md

 The installation was successful if the script executes without errors.

 ## Data
 Data is available as compressed tar achives [here](http://downloads.allencell.org/publication-data/label-free-prediction/).
-Download and untar an image archive to the `./data/` directory (for example `./data/beta_actin/`).
+Download and untar an image archive to the `./data/` directory (for example `./data/beta_actin/` should be full of images).
 All data can be automatically downloaded and untarred to the correct location by running
 ```shell
 ./scripts/paper/download_all_data.sh
 ```